TeamDoodz/Act3Cards/README.md

 ## Changelog

+## 1.1.0
+- Improved the Mox side deck; instead of giving you random cards, the deck contents are decided at the start of the battle in order to have an equal chance at each mox type.

 ## 1.0.0
 - Mod now has a Github page: https://github.com/TeamDoodz/Act3Cards
 - Added a Mox sidedeck.
 This change won't do anything if you are not using the selectable side deck mod.